BLITZKRIEGER

 (Rom#65, 66 - BTS) - Blitzkrieg joined with other heroes of Earth, especially those from outside America, in battling the Dire Wraiths as they launched a full-out assault on Earth and Rom.
 The Wraiths were ultimately all exiled into Limbo by Rom, with the aid of Forge.

-(Captain America I#387/2 (fb) - BTS) - Blitzkrieger later joined the German super-hero team Schutz Heiligruppe, and assisted in their assault on the castle of Arnim Zola to destroy the clone bodies of the Red Skull, the first step in their plan to arrest the Red Skull for war crimes.
+(Captain America I#387/2 (fb) - BTS) - Blitzkrieger later joined the German super-hero team Schutz Heiliggruppe, and assisted in their assault on the castle of Arnim Zola to destroy the clone bodies of the Red Skull, the first step in their plan to arrest the Red Skull for war-crimes.

-(Captain America I#391/2) - Blitzkrieger joined the Schutz Heiligruppe in guarding the Skeleton Crew as they prepared to hold their trial.
+(Captain America I#391/2) - Blitzkrieger joined the Schutz Heiliggruppe in guarding the Skeleton Crew as they prepared to hold their trial.

-(Alpha Flight I#108 - BTS) - Blitzkrieger couldn't attend the Pan-European Conference on Superhuman Affairs for unknown reasons.
-A German delegate apologized to Alpha Flight's Sasquatch for Blitzkrieger's abscence.
+(Alpha Flight I#108 - BTS) - Blitzkrieger couldn't attend the Pan-European Conference on Superhuman Affairs for unspecified reasons; a German delegate apologized to Alpha Flight's Sasquatch for Blitzkrieger's absence.

-(Captain America I#442) - Blitzkrieger participated in a mission to Buenos Aires to investigate the deaths of several heroes and villains in South America.
+(Captain America I#442) - Blitzkrieger participated in a mission to Buenos Aires to investigate the deaths of several heroes and villains in South America (see comments).
 He was confronted by Zeitgeist, who presented him with a picture he had taken of the future, displaying Blitzkrieger's lifeless body.
-He then killed Blitzkrieger.
-Blitzkrieger was subsequently avenged by his teammate Vormund, who slew Zeitgeist.
+Zeitgeist then killed Blitzkrieger--Blitzkrieger was subsequently avenged by his teammate Vormund, who slew Zeitgeist.

 Comments: Created by Mark Gruenwald, Bill Mantlo, Steven Grant, John Romita Jr. and Pablo Marcos.